igd-geo/schwarzwald/README.md

 ### Point attributes

-The tiler supports all regular point attributes defined by the [LAS standard (v1.2)](https://www.asprs.org/a/society/committees/standards/asprs_las_format_v12.pdf).
+Schwarzwald supports all regular point attributes defined by the [LAS standard (v1.2)](https://www.asprs.org/a/society/committees/standards/asprs_las_format_v12.pdf).
 For the output formats `ENTWINE_LAS` and `ENTWINE_LAZ`, all attributes are retained in the output LAS/LAZ files.
 For the `3D_TILES` output format, this is not possible as `3D_TILES` does not natively support all the different attribute types that `LAS` does.
-Currently, the tiler only stores the positions, RGB colors and intensities with `3D_TILES`.
+Currently, Schwarzwald only stores the positions, RGB colors and intensities with `3D_TILES`.

 It is possible to calculate RGB colors from other attributes when writing `3D_TILES` using the following option: